danskernesdigitalebibliotek/ddb-cover-service/infrastructure/readme.md

 helm upgrade --install ingress ingress-nginx/ingress-nginx --namespace ingress \
 --set controller.metrics.enabled=true \
 --set controller.service.externalTrafficPolicy=Local \
---set controller.service.annotations."service\.beta\.kubernetes\.io/azure-dns-label-name"=$ksname \
+--set controller.service.annotations."service\.beta\.kubernetes\.io/azure-dns-label-name"=$az_cluster_name \
 --set controller.podAnnotations."prometheus\.io/scrape"="true" \
 --set controller.podAnnotations."prometheus\.io/port"="10254" \
---set controller.service.loadBalancerIP=$EXTERNAL_IP
+--set controller.service.loadBalancerIP=$az_external_ip
 ```

 ### External Traffic Policy
-This is only need if you do not set it to local in the install step above.
+This is only needed if you do not set it to local in the installation step above.

-To ensure that client ip's are correctly set in headers and forwarded to the nginx backend pod's you need to ensure that
+To ensure that client ip's are set correctly in http headers and forwarded to the nginx backend pod's you need to ensure
-`External Traffic Policy` is changed from `Cluster` to `Local`.
-Edit the service configuration and change the value for
+that `External Traffic Policy` is changed from `Cluster` to `Local`.
+Edit the service configuration and change the value
-`externalTrafficPolicy` to local.
+for `externalTrafficPolicy` to local.

 ```
 kubectl edit service/ingress-nginx-ingress-controller